-Cost of sales represents the associated expenses resulting from the processing, testing and storage of the umbilical cord blood.
+Cost of sales represents the associated expenses resulting from the processing, testing, storage and delivery of the umbilical cord blood.
 Cost of sales related to PrepaCyte CB represents the associated expenses resulting from the manufacturing of the PrepaCyte CB units.
+Cost of sales related to the Public Cord Blood Bank represents the associated expenses resulting from the collection, shipping, processing and storage of the cord blood stem cell units.